 state/deviceID/updateand a device state replica tracking this device records the new state in a persistent data store.

 state/deviceID/update/acceptedtopic.
 The software update is now considered complete.

-When implementing this design, consider the following questions:
+When implementing this pattern, consider the following questions:

 The solution can ensure that only the device targeted for a software update can obtain the update by using a pre-signed URL or a temporary credential.
 Each approach has different considerations.